soumiiow/presto/presto-docs/src/main/sphinx/presto_cpp/plugin/function_plugin.rst

       add_library(name_of_dynamic_fn SHARED TestFunction.cpp)
       target_link_libraries(name_of_dynamic_fn PRIVATE fmt::fmt Folly::folly gflags::gflags)

 3. Place your shared libraries in the plugin directory.
-The path to this directory needs to be the same as ``plugin.dir`` property set in :doc:`../plugin`.
+The path to this directory must be the same as the ``plugin.dir`` property set in :doc:`../plugin`.

 4. Create a Json configuration file in the same format as below: